 The Scholars Medal is a symbol of academic distinction and achievement.
-It is presented to graduating Scholars during the Schreyer Honors College's Medals Ceremony, traditionally held on the even of Penn State's commencement exercises.
+It is presented to graduating Scholars during the Schreyer Honors College's Medals Ceremony, traditionally held on the eve of Penn State's commencement exercises.

 Designed by John A. Cook, professor emeritus of art, the medal features an agile lion with extended claws.
 This lion has become the University's symbol of intellectual excellence.
-The qualities of 'Schoarly Achievement', 'Integrity of Purpose', and 'Intellectual Curiosity' form the legend of the medal and define the field from which the lion gathers his strength.
+The qualities of 'Scholarly Achievement', 'Integrity of Purpose', and 'Intellectual Curiosity' form the legend of the medal and define the field from which the lion gathers his strength.

-A tradition began in the University Scholars Program in 1990, when the ringing of a small brass bell signified the accomplishment of a Scholars completing their thesis.
+A tradition began in the University Scholars Program in 1990, when the ringing of a small brass bell signified the accomplishment of Scholars completing their thesis.
 This audible symbol of accomplishment often sparked applause and congratulatory words from Schreyer staff and other Scholars.